 Part C - Additional Terms Applicable to Developers

 This Part C contains terms applicable to Developers generally.
-Section C.1. contains additional terms applicable to Theme Developers.
-Section C.2. contains additional terms applicable to App Developers.
-Section C.3. contains additional terms applicable to Payment Gateway Developers.
+Section C.1 contains additional terms applicable to Theme Developers.
+Section C.2 contains additional terms applicable to App Developers.
+Section C.3 contains additional terms applicable to Channel Developers.
+Section C.4 contains additional terms applicable to Payment Gateway Developers.

 1. Installation and Merchant Agreement

-Prior to Developer accessing a Merchant Store and any Merchant Data, the Merchant must grant Developer access through a consent screen provided by Shopify at the time of installation.
-Any other access to, use or disclosure of a Merchant Store or Merchant Data by Partner is strictly prohibited and is a violation of this Agreement.
+Prior to Developer accessing a Merchant Store and any Merchant Data, the Merchant must grant Developer access through a consent screen provided by Shopify at the time of App installation by Merchant.
+Any other access to or use of a Merchant Store or Merchant Data by Partner is strictly prohibited and is a violation of this Agreement.